irena-flextool/flextool/docs/how_to.md

 - `has_storage`: yes
 - `inflow`: Mapping of the incoming water as the potential power [MW]
 - `existing`: The maximum size of the reservoir as the potential energy [MWh]
-- `penalty_up`: a large number to avoid creating energy from nowhere
+- `penalty_up`: a large number to prefer not creating energy from nowhere
 - `penalty_down`: 0 or a large number (spilling or not)
 - a `storage_method` to set the behaviour on how the storage levels should be managed - for short duration storages *bind_within_timeblock* may be best and for seasonal storages it could be best to use *bind_within_solve*.
 If historical storage level time series are available, it can be beneficial to use *fix_start* in the `storage_start_end_method` together with `storage_solve_horizon_method` *use_reference_value*.